New Zealand Steel: The ore

 The ironsand ore is mined at an opencast mine at Waikato North Head.
 The ironsand is then mixed to form a slurry and transported to the mill by an 18 kilometre long pipeline.
 Approximately, 1.2 million tonnes of ironsand ore are delivered to the mill annually.
+The area is estimated to contain over a billion tonnes.

 The processes

-Glenbrook's iron plant contains four multiple hearth furnaces (MHFs), four rotary kilns, and two melters.
-The rotary kilns reduce the ore to metallic iron.
-This process is unusual as most mills use blast furnaces for this reduction process.
+Glenbrook's iron plant contains four multiple hearth furnaces, four rotary kilns, and two melters.
+The kilns directly reduce the ore to metallic iron.
+This process is unusual as most mills use blast furnaces for the reduction process.

 In the steelmaking plant, vanadium recovery and removal is done due to the high vanadium content of the ironsand ore.
+The sand also contains aluminium, manganese and titanium.
 Oxidation of the molten metal and contaminants is achieved by a basic oxygen steelmaking facility.
-The process used in the converter is the second unusual piece of equipment the mill operates : oxygen is blown on both top and bottom of the converter (Klöckner Oxygen Blown Maxhütte process, or KOBM converter), whereas oxygen is only blasted at the top of the converter in most steelmaking plants.
+The process used in the converter is the second unusual piece of equipment: oxygen is blown on both top and bottom of the converter (Klöckner Oxygen Blown Maxhütte process, or KOBM converter), whereas oxygen is only blasted at the top of the converter in most steelmaking plants.